 Okay, yes, there are some rare diamonds out there that can write code, build networks, secure networks, and every other IT task that's needed.
-Even in this case, though, that professional will prefer a specific IT type over another.
+Even in this case, though, that professional likely prefers a specific IT type over another.
 This means that they might neglect the tasks they do not enjoy as much.
 More importantly, they will not keep up on training and new developments if they don't care for them as much.

-So what's the solution to this so-called 'IT skills gap'?
+So, what's the solution to this so-called 'IT skills gap?’

 The answer is very straightforward.
 Hire one of each type and call it a day.
 Sure, it might be expensive, and you might be a small business that will spend all your profits on employing one of each type of IT engineer to ensure that you have no technology gaps, but isn't that just the cost of doing business?

 Ok, you can stop cursing at the screen now.
 We also agree that this solution is a terrible idea.
 It's too bad there's not some kind of service out there that would aggregate all of these engineering talents together and offer them to businesses...